-There are approximately 1900 edible species of insects, and 2 billion of the world’s population already eats insects.
-Western diets have yet to gain a taste for insect protein, but future preferences may need to change as agricultural land becomes scarce.
-Insects represent a significantly more efficient form of protein in relation to the land needed for its production – while 10 kg fodder is needed to produce 1 kg of beef, the same amount of fodder can produce 9 kg of insects.
+There are approximately 1,900 edible species of insects, and 2 billion of the world’s population already include insects in their diet.
+Western consumers have yet to embrace insects as a source of protein, but future preferences may need to change as agricultural land becomes scarce.
+Insects represent a significantly more efficient form of protein in relation to the land needed for its production.
+While 10 kg of fodder is needed to produce 1 kg of beef, the same 10 kg of fodder can produce 9 kg of insects.

-Belatchew Arkitekter has estimated that Stockholm already has enough land to produce all the protein its citizens need – land that is currently underutilized as roundabouts.
-By repurposing nine specific roundabouts throughout the city into insect farms and insect-based food production complexes known as “Buzzbuildings” Stockholm could become a pioneer in the global quest for future food solutions.
+Belatchew Arkitekter calculates that by repurposing nine specific roundabouts throughout the city into insect farms and insect-based food production complexes known as “Buzzbuildings,” Stockholm could become a pioneer in the global quest for future urban food solutions.